Primitiv

 node-version: "20"

-- run: npx @ai-by-design/primitiv verify
+- run: npx @ai-by-design/primitiv verify --strict

 Reading the output

-A typical failure looks like this:
+A failure with conflicts and violations looks like this:

 $ primitiv verify